Umar Bakkalcha: Guerilla fighting

 The eyewitnesses of the time describe that the mass arresting and the murdering campaigns of the Dergue that we discussed in the above section was designed to suppress all Oromo movements and to sow terror among the Oromo fighters.
 However, the continued campaigns couldn't bring any effect on the lionhearted warriors like Umar Bakkalcha who was leading his guerrilla group in the nearby jungles of Boke.
 Our narrators recall that the hero had marched against his enemy in all jungle lands that stretch from Weyne up to Boke Gudo.
 As a battalion leader, he had fought on a number of battles where he had shown his bravery.
 Some narrators say that he could even rout a big force of multiple size with handful of his followers.

 On the other hand, Bakkalcha could understand the necessity of continuing the communication among the nationalists who are disguised among the urban population and the rural guerrilla fighters.
-Accordingly, he had tried to reach the urban cells that the Dergue couldn't identify then.
-And so forth, he could support many nationalists escape the dangers of killing and arresting.
+Accordingly, he had tried to reach the urban cells that the Dergue could not identify.
+Thus, he could support many nationalists in evading arrest and death.

 Final days

-Even though the mass arresting and killing formula of the Dergue didn't bring any fear on brave heroes such as Bakkalcha, it had attained its goal in some respects.
-Few of the friends of Bakkalcha started to withdraw from the struggle complaining some minor things which the writer doesn't want to mention.
-And from this few surrenders, two or three notorious people emerged (Again, we do not mention their name.)
-These notorious persons engaged in disseminating false statements among the Oromo nationals of all sorts, and their fabricated war time lies started to reach the jungle warriors.
-On the other hand, the Dergue intensified the mass arresting and imprisoned Nationalists based on the false statements fabricated by these persons.
-And it was at that time that nationalists like “Haji Adayyu” were taken to the famous “Aw-Izin” prison of Harar and stayed there for about ten years.
+Although the Dergue's campaign of mass arrests and killings did not deter some opposition figures such as Bakkalcha, it had a demoralizing effect on other members of the resistance.
+A number of Bakkalcha's associates withdrew from the struggle, citing grievances that have not been specified.
+Among those who surrendered, some provided information to the Dergue that was used to justify further arrests of Oromo nationalists.
+The Dergue subsequently intensified its repression, leading to the imprisonment of individuals such as Haji Adayyu” at Aw-Izin prison in Harar, where he remained for approximately ten years.

 In the rural front, more guerrilla fighters withdrew from the struggle due to the false statements disseminated by those notorious persons, leaving Bakkalcha and his few comrades to their own fate.
 The already endangered communication line between the urban Oromo nationalists and the rural fighters was totally cut out, and this was elongated even to the destabilization of the whole networking among all guerrilla units themselves.
 The fighters start to miss each other wandering in the forests of Chercher Highlands day and night.
-And At last, Umar Bakkalcha, the all-time famous hero found himself surrounded by only three of his colleagues.
+And At last, Umar Bakkalcha, found himself surrounded by only three of his colleagues.

 On one night of the summer months of 1980, while they were searching for the path that took them to the “Aniyya” lowlands of the former “Gara Mulata” Awraja, Bakkalcha fall on the hands of the Dergue hunters.
 They took him to Gelemso and imprisoned him at Mana Dheeraa where many of his relatives and friends were suffering.